Is the Government Facing a Shutdown? Latest Updates from Congress

 Image Credit: Getty Images

-When the House left for its summer break on July 25, President Joe Biden had just exited the presidential race, Democrats were preparing to select Vice President Kamala Harris as their new nominee, and Republicans were strategizing to counter the younger candidate who appeared to revitalize their opposition.
+After a six-week summer recess, lawmakers returned to the Capitol on Sept.
+9 to work urgently on preventing the shutdown.
+When the House left for its summer break on July 25, President Joe Biden had just exited the presidential race, Democrats were preparing to select Vice President Kamala Harris as their new nominee, and Republicans were strategizing to counter the younger candidate who seemed to rejuvenate their opposition.

 Here’s everything you need to know about how close Congress is to a government shutdown, what it is, why it happens, and more.